 Missouri

-*The new Hawaii program is a variation on the auto-IRA model.
+*The Hawaii program is a variation on the auto-IRA model.
 Eligible employers must notify their employees about the program and, if employees choose to opt-in to the program, employers must then facilitate contributions to the programs.

 **New York City’s program will no longer be implemented because New York State enacted an auto-IRA program and New York City would now become part of the state program.
 The Seattle, WA program is on hold indefinitely pending state legislative action.